ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 To enable access to NFS storage, ESXi automatically opens firewall ports for the NFS clients when you mount an NFS datastore.
 For troubleshooting reasons, you might need to verify that the ports are open.
 1. In the vSphere Client, select the ESXi host.
 1. Go to **Manage > Settings > Security Profile** and click **Edit**.
-1. Scroll down to an appropriate version of NFS to make sure that the port is open.
+1. Scroll down to the appropriate version of NFS to make sure that the port is open.
     ![The image shows the Edit Security Profile window.
 The NFS Client service is selected.
 The image shows that all connections from any IP addresses are allowed.](images/1_4.svg){: caption="NFS Port information - Allow connection from any IP address." caption-side="bottom"}

 For more information, see the [VMware vSphere 8.0 - Configuring ESXi Firewall](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0/securing-esxi-hosts/customizing-hosts-with-the-security-profile/esxi-firewall-configuration.html){: external} and [VMware vSphere 8.0 - NFS Client Firewall Behavior](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-storage-8-0/working-with-datastores-in-vsphere-storage-environment/nfs-datastore-concepts-and-operations-in-vsphere-environment/guidelines-and-requirements-for-nfs-storage-with-esxi/firewall-configuration-for-nfs-storage-with-esxi.html#GUID-70686ADB-961A-46BD-B814-48DCF6C5E34B-en){: external}.